MakindeAhmed2110/trenzora/README.md

 # Trenzora 🚀

->>Trenzora is an all-in-one platform for discovering, analyzing, and trading trending Zora coins on Base.
+> Trenzora is an all-in-one platform for discovering, analyzing, and trading  trending Zora coins on Base.
 It combines real-time market intelligence, a powerful Telegram trading bot, and automated alerts to help users act fast and trade securely—right from their favorite messaging app.

-## Problem Statement
+## 🚩 Problem Statement
 Crypto traders on Zora ecosystems struggle to:
 - Discover trending coins in real time.
 - Act quickly on new opportunities.